portainer/portainer/README.md

 * `--tlscacert`: Path to the CA (default `/certs/ca.pem`)
 * `--tlscert`: Path to the TLS certificate file (default `/certs/cert.pem`)
 * `--tlskey`: Path to the TLS key (default `/certs/key.pem`)
+* `--logo`: URL to a picture to be displayed as a logo in the UI